philackm/ScrollableGraphView/README.md

 A new version (4) will be coming soon which adds multiple plots, dynamic reloading of data, more reference line customisation options and various bug fixes.

 The public interface will be incompatible with previous versions.
-You can always use specify to use version 3 in CocoaPods if you prefer to keep using the older version.
+If you prefer to keep using the older version, make sure to specify version 3 in your podfile.

 ## About